-Kim Kardashian’s Daughter North Picks Puppy’s Name After Considering Baby Jesus & More
+Kim Kardashian’s Daughter North Picks Pup’s Name After Considering Baby Jesus & More

-Cute overload!
-After days of heated deliberation on Twitter, North West and Kim Kardashian have finally landed on a name for their new adorable puppy and it’s FIN-tastic!
+After days of heated debate on Twitter, North West and Kim Kardashian have finally landed on a name for their new puppy and it’s FIN-tastic!

 Nearly two weeks ago North West, 4, was given a brand-new puppy for her birthday and on June25, her mama Kim Kardashian, 36, turned to Twitter for some help picking a name for their new fluffy friend.
 “Please help us pick the final name today!” she wrote.
 As you can probably guess, the votes immediately began pouring in!
 Fans could pick between Goldie, Peachy Pop, Sushi and Baby Jesus.
 And because it’s decadent and delicious, North opted for the most taste-bud teasing choice: Sushi!
 It’s hard to believe baby North is already 4!
 Take a look back at North’s most adorable moments!